 Imperial Restaurant (formerly known as Imperial Herbal Restaurant) started in the 80s and was located in Metropole Hotel in Seah Street.
 It was a unique restaurant then as it offered diners a health diagnosis by an in-house Traditional Chinese Medicine (TCM) physician who would then recommend herbal remedies to the diners.
 It was also a much talked about restaurant because of its menu which included unusual items such as scorpions and crocodile as well as organs of various animals.
-The restaurant is now in Riverview Hotel and has dropped “Herbal” from its name, but you can still get healthy Chinese food founded on an old Chinese imperial cooking philosophy with an emphasis on low-sugar, less salt and reduced seasonings.
+The restaurant is now in Four Points by Sheraton (formerly Riverview Hotel) and has dropped “Herbal” from its name, but you can still get healthy Chinese food founded on an old Chinese imperial cooking philosophy with an emphasis on low-sugar, less salt and reduced seasonings.

 After moving out of Metropole Hotel, the restaurant found homes in diverse places such as Clark Quay and Vivo City before relocating to its present premises.
 It has a fairly typical Chinese restaurant decor but there are herbs and TCM products displayed prominently at the entrance area and on the walls.
 A TCM cabinet, with drawers engraved with medicinal herbs and ingredients, is an accent piece for the dining area.

 We went there for dinner and there was no TCM physician to take our pulse or offer herbal remedies.
 The menu does not seem to be as exciting as the one we remembered from years back.
 However, the current menu still has a wide range of choices and includes some uncommon dishes such as Cordyceps Seedling Tonic Soup, Braised Crocodile Tail, Deep-fried Frogs and Stewed Duck with Hawthorn & Pear.
 The dessert items are also very interesting.